NicholasLYang/uptointerpretation/content/posts/post-clean-code.md

 single source declaring that *this* is how you should write code for all programmers everywhere.

+On the flip side, this does mean that the barrier to entry for becoming a programming thought leader is a lot lower.
+Or is it?
+A lot of the early thought leaders wrote books, which is a lot harder than a blog post, but it's not like they were inherently better programmers for having written a book.
+Today, while you may be able to get your thoughts out, it's much harder for them to be noticed and elevated.
+Plus many modern thought leaders are involved in open source, which allows you to judge for yourself if their code is actually clean.

 3. Languages have gotten better (and worse).

 Leo White said something interesting in Signals & Threads about how he